uriel1998/docker-music-streaming/README.md

 - drop in behind proxy
 - music directory and configurations accessible from host (at least at spinup)

+Right now, MDPQ does NOT work.
+Minidlna, snapcast, mpdq, streaming, rompr all work pretty much out of the box.
+Has A LOT of extra stuff pulled in at the moment though.

 A way to get php7.4 running by using a Docker container as a proxy that *should* be able to drop in behind your reverse proxy with (potentially) as little